Gottlieb Daimler: Grandfather clock engine (1885)

-In 1885, they created a carburetor which mixed gasoline with air allowing its use as fuel.
+In 1885, they created a carburettor which mixed petrol with air allowing its use as fuel.
 In the same year Daimler and Maybach assembled a larger version of their engine, still relatively compact, but now with a vertical cylinder of 100 cc displacement and an output of 1 hp at 600 rpm (patent DRP-28-022: "non-cooled, heat insulated engine with unregulated hot-tube ignition").
-It was baptized the Standuhr ("grandfather clock"), because Daimler thought it resembled an old pendulum clock.
+It was baptised the Standuhr ("grandfather clock"), because Daimler thought it resembled an old pendulum clock.

 In November 1885, Daimler installed a smaller version of this engine in a wooden two wheeler frame with two outrigger wheels, creating the first internal combustion motorcycle (Patent 36-423impff & Sohn "Vehicle with gas or petroleum drive machine").
 It was named the Reitwagen (riding car).
-Maybach rode it for three kilometers (two miles) alongside the river Neckar, from Cannstatt to Untertürkheim, reaching 12 km/h.
+Maybach rode it for three kilometres (two miles) alongside the river Neckar, from Cannstatt to Untertürkheim, reaching 12 km/h.

 First automobile (1886)

 Independently of each other, Karl Benz and Gottlieb Daimler each produced an automobile in 1886, both in Germany, about 60 miles apart.

 About sixty miles away in Mannheim, Karl Benz built an automobile using an integral design for a motorized vehicle with one of his own engines.
 He was granted a patent for his motorwagen on 29 January 1886.

 When this proved the engine capable of driving a vehicle, Daimler devised a 1.1 hp single and ordered a Wimpff und Söhne four-seater phaeton to house it.
 Daimler's engine was installed by Maschinenfabrik Esslingen and drove the rear wheels through a dual-ratio belt drive.

 On 8 March 1886, Daimler and Maybach secretly brought an American Model coach made by Wilhelm Wimpff and Sohn into the house, telling the neighbors it was a birthday gift for Mrs. Daimler.
 Maybach supervised the installation of a larger 1.1 hp 462 cc (70 × 120 mm) version of the Grandfather Clock engine into this stagecoach and it became the first four-wheeled vehicle to reach 16 km/h.
 The engine power was transmitted by a set of belts.
 As with the motorcycle, it was tested on the road to Untertürkheim where nowadays the MHPArena, formerly called the Gottlieb-Daimler-Stadion, is situated.

 Driven by Daimler's desire to use the engine as many ways as possible, Daimler and Maybach used the engine in other types of transport including: